laurilehmijoki/s3_website/README.md

   * Run the integration tests by running `bundle exec cucumber`
   * Run the unit tests by running `bundle exec rspec spec/lib/*.rb`

+### Contributing

+We (users and developers of Jekyll-s3) welcome patches, pull requests and ideas for improvement.

+When sending pull requests, please accompany them with tests.
+Favor BDD-style in test descriptions.
+Use VCR-backed integration tests where possible.

+If you are not sure how to test your pull request, you can ask the main developer (currently Lauri Lehmijoki) to supplement the request with tests.
+However, by including proper tests, you increase the chances of your pull request being incorporated in future releases.

 ## License

 MIT